 Buses from Lisbon to Costa da Caparica

-The stops for the 135 and 127 buses are found to the left as you exit the ferry station in Cacilhas.
+The stops for these buses are found to the left as you exit the ferry station in Cacilhas.
 You may buy tickets from the driver or from the ticket office.

 INSIDER'S TIP: Taking the bus from Cacilhas instead of Lisbon has the advantage of avoiding the heavy traffic across the bridge, and you get to enjoy a panoramic view of Lisbon along the way.

 The buses stop on Costa da Caparica’s main road before terminating at the station.
 The first stop is by the more crowded beaches in the center, from where you can walk to the more recommended beach of São João on the northern side of town.
 The better beaches (Praia da Rainha, Praia do Castelo, and Praia da Cabana do Pescador) are to the south, about a 30- to 40-minute walk from the station, following the coastal road and then walking along the shore.
 To avoid the walk, take the tourist train (see below) or call an Uber.
 The trendier and more deserted beaches on the southern end of the coast (Praia da Morena, Praia da Sereia, Praia 19) are not within reasonable walking distance from the center of town.

 As the buses leave you in the center of the town of Caparica, you have to either go for a long walk along the shore to the better beaches to the south, or take a tourist train (the “Transpraia”) that goes down the coast (operating in the summer only).
 It stops at every beach all the way to Fonte da Telha.
 For complete details, see the Transpraia train guide.

 NOTE: This train is currently out of service.